 3.8 Illustrations

 Illustrations can often be used to clarify or explain a definition.
-The type of illustration used will depend on each specific case; an example of a graphical depiction of terms used in the transmission loss concept can be seen in Recommendation ITU-R P.341 (see also Recommendation ITU-R V.573, subsection A4).
+The type of illustration used will depend on each specific case; an example of a graphical depiction of terms used in the transmission loss concept can be seen in Recommendation ITU-R P.341.

 3.9 Further use of terms and definitions